RPTST/ffmpeg-cpp/README.md

 - [x] make is ok.
 TODO : fix a bunch of warnings, caused by a prehistoric version of ffmpeg at design time.
 - [x] libffmpeg-cpp.a is created
 - [x] one can link it
+- [x] FFMPEG filters seems to work well, excepted the hwaccels one (WIP)

 ## Demos